NorthStarUAS/FMU-Arduino/NOTES.md

 * Actual baud = 96000000*2 / diviser (ex: div=384, baud=500,000)

+* Example: 115,200 baud.
+Teensy diviser = 1167, actual teensy baud
+  rate = 115176.965  (0.02% error)

-* If teensy and beaglebone don't have exact same baud, it may work if it's close, but there is an increasing risk of dropping bytes the further these are apart.
+* If teensy and beaglebone don't have exact same baud, it may work if it's close engough, but there is an increasing risk of dropping bytes the further these are apart.

 * Beaglebone supports bauds like 100,000, 200,000, 250,000, ...,
   1,000,000 which the teensy can match exaclty.
 It is recommended to pick an exact match if possible.